123jklas/Interview-Generator-v2/README.md

 ### 2. Configure environment variables

-Create your local environment file from the example:

 ```bash
 cp .env.example .env
 ```

 Add your own credentials and API keys.

-**Never commit your `.env` file or OpenAI API key to GitHub.**

 ### 3. Start infrastructure